timKraeuter/timKraeuter.github.io/about.md

     </ul>
 </ol>

-<h2>Skills</h2>
+<h2>Software engineering</h2>

-I have worked as a full-time software developer in the past in Hannover, Germany.
+I have worked as a software engineer in the past in Hannover, Germany.
+Among other things, I have acquired knowledge about the following:

 <ul class="skill-list">
 	<li>Java</li>